Find Affordable College Courses

 Lynchburg, VA

 Our analysis found Liberty University to be the most popular school for special education students who want to pursue a bachelor’s degree in the Southeast Region .
-Located in the city of Lynchburg, Liberty University is a private not-for-profit school with a fairly large student population.
+Located in the city of Lynchburg, Liberty University is a private not-for-profit college with a fairly large student population.

 Of the 113 students majoring in special ed at Liberty University, 8% are male and 92% are female.